CBS Building: Planning

-Construction
+Construction and opening

-In February 1962, after Saarinen's death, CBS announced that it would move forward with its 38-story building.
-The George A. Fuller Company was selected as the general contractor at this time.
+In February 1962, CBS announced that it would continue developing its 38-story building.
+The George A. Fuller Company was selected as the general contractor.
 The headquarters was to house CBS's International, News, Radio, Television Network, Television Stations, and Columbia Records divisions.
 The contractors chose to decorate the building with granite from Alma, Quebec, after examining samples of granite from numerous countries around the world.
 In July 1962, a construction fence was erected around the work site.
 The fence along Sixth Avenue was made of plexiglass, allowing passersby to observe the construction; a CBS spokesperson likened it to 980 "portholes" in a standard plywood fence.
-That August, the building's first tenant, a branch of the Bank of New York, signed a 21-year lease for a portion of the lobby and basement along Sixth Avenue.
+The building's first tenant, a branch of the Bank of New York, signed a 21-year lease that August for a portion of the lobby and basement along Sixth Avenue.

 By early 1964, the superstructure was halfway complete.
 The concrete piers were poured around steel molds measuring one story high.
 After the concrete for the first story had hardened, the mold was moved to the second story, where the process was repeated until construction reached the roof.
 Two cranes were also installed to lift equipment into place.
 A section of one pier on the second floor remained wide-open during construction so materials could be lifted into the building.
 To give the facade piers a rough surface, the top layer of granite cladding was burned at 5000 F using a process called thermal stippling.
 The stippling process gave the black granite a grayish hue; to restore the black color, an abrasive was applied to the granite under extremely high water pressure, a process called liquid honing.

-20th century

-In late 1964, the first CBS employees relocated into the building from the old Madison Avenue headquarters.
+The first CBS employees relocated into the building from the old Madison Avenue headquarters in late 1964.
 At the time, much of the interior was still being completed.
 By September 1965, most of the CBS Building's initial 2,500 employees had moved into the building.
 The interior work was mostly complete, except for the offices of Paley and Stanton, who had decided that their offices be decorated last.
-Upon its completion, the CBS headquarters was nicknamed CBS/51W52.
-The final cost was not revealed at the time, but it was estimated at $40 million.
+Upon its completion in 1965, the CBS headquarters was nicknamed CBS/51W52.
+The estimated final cost of $40 million was not publicly confirmed.
 The Ground Floor restaurant opened in November 1965.
-For the first quarter-century of the CBS Building's existence, all of the office space was occupied by CBS.